What are the risks involved in renting out your own car?

 Car rental company response

 Alpina has also spoken to some car rental companies and they indicate that in the case of more exclusive cars, renting out one's own car can be a good alternative.
 Regular rental companies usually do not have these in the fleet.
 Price-wise, it is not always cheaper to rent through an individual than through an intermediary company.
-Also, when renting through a professional rental company, there is more assurance of a well-maintained car and you will not encounter unexpected surprises.
+Also, when renting through a professional rental company, there is more assurance of a well-maintained car and you won't encounter unexpected surprises.

 Consumer Association review